 + Looks good on and off course

-Fleeces seem to have taken a bit of a back seat when it comes to performance fabrics used for golf clothing but this Thermal Flow Microfleece showcases its benefits.
+Fleeces seem to have taken a back seat when it comes to performance fabrics used for golf clothing but this Microfleece showcases its benefits.
 This half zip features a stretch performance fabric that provides maximum warmth and comfort but allows an unrestricted swing.

 There are two side pockets that are suitable for tees, ball marker and pencil.
-Available in 5 colors from black and blue to a really eye-catching Lilly Pad green.
+Available in 5 colors from black to an eye-catching Lilly Pad green.
 One thing to highlight is that the fit is snug.
-If for example a medium in Classic Fit Peter Millar is normally perfect for you then you may need to go up to a size large.
+You may on that basis want to think about going up in size if you want a looser fit.

 Colors: 2 (Navy, Grey)